Ely6275/Vision-Controlled-Prosthetic-Hand/README.md

 [![Side By Side Hand Demo](https://img.youtube.com/vi/b7CLX6D0mAc/0.jpg)](https://youtu.be/b7CLX6D0mAc)

-Click to view a side by side demonstration of the vision software and hand movement
+Click the image above to view a side by side demonstration of the vision software and hand movement